digiline-io/Secret-IDE-Plugin/README.md

 ### Running the IDE

-You can either run the plugin on your local version of IntelliJ IDEA by installing the Secret IDE from the plugins marketplace.
-Search for the Secret IDE in the plugins marketplace.
+#### Using a Docker container (**recommended**)

-Or you can pull the docker image and run the docker container.
+You can pull the docker image and run the docker container.
 The docker container allows you to connect to the IDE in your web browser by visiting https://localhost:8888.
 To pull the image run:

 `docker pull ghcr.io/digiline-io/secret-ide:latest`

 To run the container, run:

 `docker run -p 8888:8888 -v $(PWD)/data:/home/secret-ide-user/ -it ghcr.io/digiline-io/secret-ide:latest`

+#### By installing the Secret IDE plugin

+You can run the plugin on your local version of IntelliJ IDEA by installing the Secret IDE from the plugins marketplace.
+Search for the Secret IDE in the plugins marketplace.

 ### Creating Your First Contract